 Which nature photography images make money?
 This simple question is frustratingly difficult to answer.
 Why?
 Because you never know which nature photo will make money.

 When a client asked about waterfalls, Jay’s first instinct was to send them stunning waterfall images.
 Photos with brilliant colors, perfect light, and the right exposure that inspire a viewer to quit their job and go travelling.
-After all, these images are some of Jay’s favorites and were specifically photographed for fine art prints.
+After all, these images are some of Jay’s favorites.
+He specifically photographed them for fine art prints.
 They are some of the most popular images on social media.
-These photos were created using a tripod, remote release, and a carefully-selected aperture to maximize sharpness throughout the image.
+Jay created these photos using a tripod, remote release, and a carefully-selected aperture to maximize sharpness throughout the image.

 But surprisingly, the client passed on all of the popular shots from Jay’s gallery.
 Instead, she chose a quiet, local image; one that Jay had never sold before.